portugueslab/sashimi/README.md

     sashimi --help

-Running `sashimi --debug` lets you run the software without any hardware connected to the machine.
-Or also, to learn about how to configure parameters of the software (such as I/O boards or email account):
+Running `sashimi --debug` lets you start the software without any hardware connected to the machine.
+Sashimi includes the `sashimi-config` module that lets you interact with the hardware and software settings from command line.
+You can display the current configuration of the system by running:

+    sashimi-config show

+More information on its usage can be found by asking `sashimi-config` for help:

     sashimi-config --help

 You can add and modify parameters just from the command line.
-For example, to set the I/O card for the piezo to `Dev1`, just run:
+For example, to set the piezo waveform readout channel to `Dev1/ao0:0` just run:

-    sashimi-config show
+    sashimi-config edit -n piezo.position_write.pos_chan -v Dev1/ao0:0

+Or to modify the minimum and maximum voltage (in Volts) of the channel:

+    sashimi-config edit -n piezo.position_write.min_val -v 0
-    sashimi-config edit -n piezo/dev -v 1
+    sashimi-config edit -n piezo.position_write.max_val -v 10